 Gingerbread and crockery

 Horsham and gingerbread have a bit of history, and although gingerbread dates back many centuries and spans many continents, in the mid 19th century Horsham had its very own gingerbread boom.
 Allegedly, this craze was inspired by Percy Bysshe Shelley, who lived at Field Place in Warnham, and certainly, my own family legend speaks of a special Horsham recipe for gingerbread.
 In 2009, the museum’s curator discovered a 200-year-old recipe book from the Shelley family with a recipe for gingerbread.
-It took a year but you can now buy gingerbread made from the original recipe from the GingerBread Bakehouse in Horsham today.
+It took a year but you can now buy gingerbread made from the original recipe from the Gingerbread Bakehouse in Horsham today.
 And they also make some fantastic cheese biscuits too!
 You can also see molds and jars from Horsham’s gingerbread heyday in the museum.

 Upstairs, in the Craft Gallery, I was also particularly smitten with the ceramics (like this Raku Ware below) as well as the grandfather clocks.